untjala/react-portfolio/README.md

  * [GitHub Pages](https://untjala.github.io/react-portfolio/)

 ## Contact
 Questions?
 Ideas?
 Contributions?
-Feel free to reach or check out some of my other projects at: **https://github.com/untjala**
+Feel free to reach out or check out some of my other projects at: **https://github.com/untjala**